Sex education: Australia

-Support services for the Consultative Council were provided by a new Health and Human Relations Unit within the Special Services Division of the Education Department of Victoria and was responsible for the implementation of the Government's policy and guidelines in this area.
-The Unit advised principals, school councils, teachers, parents, tertiary institutions and others in all aspects of Health and Human Relations Education.
+Support services for the Consultative Council were provided by a new Health and Human Relations Unit within the Special Services Division of the Education Department of Victoria, which was responsible for implementing the Government's policy and guidelines in this area.
+The Unit advised principals, school councils, teachers, parents, tertiary institutions, and others on all aspects of Health and Human Relations Education.

-In 1981 the Consultative Council recommended the adoption of a set of guidelines for the provision of Health and Human Relations Education in schools as well as a Curriculum Statement to assist schools in the development of their programs.
+In 1981, the Consultative Council recommended adopting a set of guidelines for the provision of Health and Human Relations Education in schools, as well as a Curriculum Statement to assist schools in developing their programs.
 These were presented to the Victorian Cabinet in December 1981 and adopted as government policy.

-As of March 2021, a program called "Respectful Relationships" was a core part of Victoria's curriculum, and was to become mandatory in all state schools.
+As of March 2021, a program called "Respectful Relationships" was a core part of Victoria's curriculum and was to become mandatory in all state schools.
 Students will also be specifically taught about consent.

 New Zealand

-In New Zealand, sexuality education is part of the Health and Physical Education curriculum, which is compulsory for the first ten years of schooling (Years 1 to 10) but optional beyond that.
+In New Zealand, sexuality education is part of the Health and Physical Education curriculum, which is compulsory for the first 10 years of schooling (Years 1 to 10) but optional thereafter.
 Sexual and reproductive health education begins at Year 7 (approximately age 11), although broader issues such as physical, emotional and social development, personal and interpersonal skills, and (non-sexual) relationships begin as early as Year 1 (approximately age 5).

 The Health/Hauora curriculum, including the sexuality education component, is the only part of the New Zealand Curriculum/Te Matauranga o Aotearoa (the former for English-medium schools, the latter for Māori-medium schools) in which state and state-integrated schools must legally consult with the school community regarding its delivery, and the consultations must occur at least once every two years.
 Parents can ask for their children to be removed from the sexuality education component of the health curriculum for any reason, provided they apply in writing to the school principal, and do so at least 24 hours beforehand so alternative arrangements can be made.
 However, this does not prevent a teacher answering sexuality education questions if a student, excluded or not, asks them.